Marvel superhero 'Shang-C' is the North American box office king

 The company says a film about the escape of Dad (Hong Kong superstar Tony Leung), a former killer of Sino-Canadian Simu Liu, has already grossed $ 145.6 million in US and Canadian theaters.

-Action comedy Free male Climbed to second place with $ 5.8 million in revenue.
-Ryan Reynolds plays a simple extra in a video game where he seeks to take control of his destiny and disrupt the well-counted oil by the creators.
+Action comedy Free male With $ 5.8 million in revenue, it climbed to second place.
+Ryan Reynolds plays a simple extra in a video game where he seeks to take control of his destiny and disrupts well-counted mechanics by the creators.

 Third place is a newcomer, horror film Harmful And raised $ 5.6 million.

-According to researcher David Cross, who heads Franchise Entertainment Research, it was “a weak start of a genre that held up well during epidemics.”
+According to researcher David Cross, who heads Franchise Entertainment’s research, this is “a weak start to a genre that has been better treated during epidemics.”

-Another horror film, Candy man, A global remake of the popular 1992 film, peaked at $ 4.8 million this weekend (and $ 48 million since its release).
+Another horror film, Candy man, A worldwide remake of the popular 1992 film, peaked at $ 4.8 million this weekend (and $ 48 million since its release).

 Disney Adventure has completed the top 5 spots Jungle CruiseWith $ 2.4 million.